California's 37th State Assembly district: District profile

+The district encompasses nearly the entire county of Santa Barbara, with the exception of small amounts of sparsely inhabited area in the north of the county.

 Election results from statewide races

-List of Assembly Members
+List of assembly members representing the district

 Due to redistricting, the 37th district has been moved around different parts of the state.
-The current iteration resulted from the 2011 redistricting by the California Citizens Redistricting Commission.
+The current iteration resulted from the 2021 redistricting by the California Citizens Redistricting Commission.